jackdewinter/pymarkdown/docs/rules/rule_md044.md

 ## Summary

-Fenced code blocks should have a language specified.
+Proper names should have the correct capitalization.

 ## Reasoning

-The main reason for this rule is consistency.
+### Consistency

 Quite often, when writing groups of documents, there are certain proper nouns that have specific capitalization.
 A good example of this is this project, the [PyMarkdown](https://github.com/jackdewinter/pymarkdown).
 It very specifically has the `P` and `M` characters capitalized.
 This rule enforces that